FirstClassTree/TimeL-E/README.md

 ## What TimeL-E Does

-TimeL-E combines traditional e-commerce with an emphasis on engineering excellence functionality with machine learning capabilities:
+TimeL-E combines traditional e-commerce with an emphasis on engineering excellence with machine learning capabilities:

 - **Smart Shopping Experience** - Users can browse products, manage carts, and place orders
 - **Predictive Recommendations** - ML models analyze purchase history to suggest relevant products